Vanishing Kings - Lions of the Namib II - The Musketeers' Legacy

 Brother David Steindl-Rast was born 90 years ago, on 12th July 1926 in Vienna.
 He is among the world's leading spiritual masters of the present day.
 The Dalai Lama wrote the foreword to his book, Credo.
 Their joint appearances are some of the most exciting of all interfaith dialogues.

 Venice and the Ghetto

-One of the most far-reaching inventions of the modern age, the Ghetto, was founded in Venice in a small isolated area of the city that had once been the site of a foundry.
+2016 sees the 500th anniversary of one of the most far-reaching inventions of the modern age: the Ghetto.
+Founded in Venice, it took what became its notorious name from a disused copper foundry.
 The birth of the Ghetto represents in many respects a turning point in the history of the Jewish people.
-The idea of the ghetto comprised three key features: The compulsion for the Jews to settle there.
-The strict separation of Jews and non-Jews.
-The fact of being fastened in by walls and locked gates.
+The idea of the ghetto comprised three key features: the compulsion for the Jews to settle there, their strict separation from the rest of the Population and their imprisonment within walls and locked gates.

 An Almost Impossible Friendship - Rabbi, Priester and Imam

 A rabbi, a priest and an imam meet ...
 What sounds like the start of a joke, really happened: «An almost impossible friendship» followed the three men from Austria to the Holy Land, where together they visited the most significant places of pilgrimage for their religions and discussed the similarities and differences between them.
 Rabbi Schlomo Hofmeister, Father Ferenc Simon and Imam Ramazan Demir.
 A film about how it is not always easy, but nevertheless possible, for Jews, Christians and Muslims to live together.

 Digital, Flexible, Redundant - Who will have a Job tomorrow?